Spiral of silence: Criticisms

 The critics of this theory most often claim that individuals have different influences that affect whether they speak out or not.

 Research indicates that people fear isolation in their small social circles more than they do in the population at large.
 Within a large nation, one can always find a group of people who share one's opinions, however people fear isolation from their close family and friends more in theory.
 Research has demonstrated that this fear of isolation is stronger than the fear of being isolated from the entire public, as it is typically measured.

-Scholars have also argued that both personal characteristics and various culture among different groups will have influences on whether a person will willingly speak out.
+Scholars have argued that both personal characteristics and various cultures among different groups will have influences on whether a person will willingly speak out.
 If one person "has a positive self-concept and lacks a sense of shame, that person will speak out regardless of how she or he perceives the climate of public opinion."
 Another influence critics give for people choosing not to speak out against public opinion is culture.
-Open expression of ideas is forbidden in some of the cultures.
 Some cultures are more individualistic, which would support more of an individual's own opinion, while collectivist cultures support the overall group's opinion and needs.
 Gender can be also considered as a cultural factor.
 In some cultures, women's "perception of language, not public opinion, forces them to remain quiet."
 Scheufele & Moy, further assert that certain conflict styles and cultural indicators should be used to understand these differences.

 The nature of issues will influence the dynamic processes of the spiral of silence.
 Yeric and Todd present three issues type, including enduring issues that will be discussed by the public for a long time; emerging issues that are new to the public but have the potential to become enduring issues; and the transitory issues, which don't stay in the public consciousness for very long but come up from time to time.
 The research suggests that issues difference affects people's willingness to express.
 Facebook users are more likely to post their real thoughts on emerging issues such as gay marriage in an incongruent opinion climate.